NachtRaveVL/virtmem-continued/doc/manual.md

 #include <SD.h>
 #include <alloc/sd_alloc.h>

-// Create a virtual memory allocator that uses SD card (with FAT filesystem) as virtual memory pool
+// Create a virtual memory allocator that uses SD card (with FAT32 filesystem) as virtual memory pool
-// The default memory pool size (defined by VIRTMEM_DEFAULT_POOLSIZE in config.h) is used. virtmem::SDVAlloc valloc;
+// The default memory pool size (defined by VIRTMEM_DEFAULT_POOLSIZE in config.h) is used. virtmem::SDVAlloc vAlloc;

 // ...